matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 "ETH" stands for native ether.
 To transfer a supported ERC20 token, use the ERC20 address or ERC20 symbol instead of "ETH".

-After the tx is submitted to the Ethereum node, we can track its status using the returned object:
+After the transaction is submitted to the Ethereum node, we can track its status using the returned object:

 ```rust
 use zksync::ethereum::PriorityOpHolder;